Infixo/CS2-InfoLoom/README.md

 ![Residential data](https://raw.githubusercontent.com/infixo/cs2-infoloom/main/docs/residential.png)

 ### Commercial data
-- Shows commercial data used to calculate Commercial Demand Factor.
+- Shows commercial data used to calculate Commercial Demand Factors.
 - Empty buildings and companies that have no property, and average tax rate.
 - Service capacity utilization and sales capacity to consumption ratio - these are crucial in calculating LocalDemand, TouristDemand and PetrolLocalDemand.
 - Actual numbers of available workforce, and employee capacity ratio.